Virtual Office FAQ

 0

-Depends on Tax official evaluation.
+Depends on Tax and Customs official evaluation.
 It will be monitored case by case.

-In practice, if you do not have an account with an Estonian bank, you will not receive a VAT number.
+In practice, it is generally the case that if you have had significant problems with the Tax and Customs Board in the past, if you cannot adequately describe your business activities, if you do not have a bank account with an Estonian bank, you will not receive a VAT number.

 Category: VAT number